Developer Guide

 add i/S1234567A n/John Doe dob/28/12/2001 p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 g/Male d/NKDA ad/Mary

-Expected: person above is added to HospiSearch, provided another entry does not have the samenric
+Expected: person above is added to HospiSearch, provided another entry does not have the samenric.
+Timestamp in the status bar is updated. - Test case:

 add n/John Doe dob/28/12/2001 p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 g/Male d/NKDA ad/Mary